Regents’ Professor, Professor of Advanced Technology

-Power engineering, electric power quality, distribution engineering, transmission engineering, computer applications in power engineering, power engineering education, power system sensors and instrumentation.
+Research expertise: Power engineering, electric power quality, distribution engineering, transmission engineering, computer applications in power engineering, power engineering education, power system sensors and instrumentation

-Gerald Thomas Heydt is from Las Vegas, NV.
-He holds a BEEE degree from the Cooper Union in New York and MSEE and PhD. degrees from Purdue University.
-He spent approximately 25 years as a faculty member at Purdue, and in 1994, he took the position of site director of the NSF and industrially supported Power Systems Research Center at ASU.
-He has industrial experience with the Commonwealth Edison Company in Chicago, E.G. & G. in Mercury, NV, and with the United Nations Development Program.
+Gerald Thomas Heydt is from Las Vegas, Nevada.
+He holds a bachelor’s degree in electrical engineering from the Cooper Union in New York and master’s and doctoral degrees in electrical engineering from Purdue University.
+He spent near 25 years as a faculty member at Purdue University until, in 1994, he took the position of site director of the NSF and industrially supported Power Systems Research Center at ASU.
+He has industry experience with the Commonwealth Edison Company in Chicago, E.G. & G. in Mercury, Nevada, and with the United Nations Development Program.
 In 1990, he served as the program manager of the National Science Foundation program in power systems engineering.
 He is the author of two books in the area of power engineering.
-Professor Heydt is a Regents’ Professor and Professor of Advanced Technology at ASU; he is a member of the National Academy of Engineering, and a fellow of the IEEE.
+Heydt is a Regents’ Professor and professor of advanced technology at ASU, a member of the National Academy of Engineering and a life fellow of the IEEE.

 Ph.D., electrical engineering, Purdue University, 1970